mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

       * "ENABLE".button.click()  (Ignore the "Try this API" button)

-Now at "Library" page which says :
+Now, at "Library" page which says :

     APIs &amp; Services
     Library